It Takes a Village

-Although Pathfinder’s physical plant and programs bear Mullet’s imprint, the place functions as a collective effort.
+Although Pathfinder’s Facility Services and programs bear Mullet’s imprint, the place functions as a collective effort.
 Ask parents what’s best about Pathfinder, and they’ll answer promptly: “The staff.”
 Ask Mullet and staff the same question, and their answer is as predictable and swift: “The residents.”
 Are those with Down syndrome generally happy and loving?
 Mullet replies: “They don’t get confused with your status, education, money, and good looks.
 They judge character, and that’s the most honest assessment of humanity I know.”
 In personal ways, Mullet’s life is intertwined with Pathfinder Village.
 When the Mullets’ youngest son, Tom, died of cancer in 1989, the schoolhouse bell was named in his honor.
 “When the bell tolls, it’s ringing for Tom,” she says.
 “This is not a job, it’s a life.”

 With ultimate pride, Mullet points to Pathfinder’s debtless financial picture, grounded in the Yankee (and Bates) tradition that says you raise funds before you build anything.
 She’s never put up a building she didn’t pay for first; cash in hand “maintains my peace of mind,” she notes.
 “We’re like a small college.
 If you don’t continually fund raise, you’re soon not there.”
 Mullet values her relationships with residents’ families, both for insuring their peace of mind and assuring their roles as Pathfinder benefactors.
 “My responsibility here is to see every family here has a comfort level.
 Everyone gives to charity.
 They might as well give to us.”